- •

 Take your motorcycle to Santorini

-You can take a motorcycle on BLUE STAR 1 ferries from Athens (All Ports) to Santorini.
+You can take a motorcycle on OLYMPIC CHAMPION JET ferries from Athens (All Ports) to Santorini.
 Booking is easy, with rates tailored for motorbikes.

 Take your bicycle to Santorini

 Bicycles are typically accepted on ferries from Athens (All Ports) to Santorini, and they're often free of charge.
 If there's a cost involved, you'll see it during checkout.
-Ferries that accept bicycles on this route: BLUE STAR 1.
+Ferries that accept bicycles on this route: OLYMPIC CHAMPION JET.

 Bring luggage with you on the ferry to Santorini